Package 'rapbase'

 Usage

-loadRegData(registryName, query, dbType = "mysql")
+loadRegData(registryName = "data", query, dbType = "mysql")

 describeRegistryDb(registryName, tabs = c())